lindehaven/Raspberry/Temperature/README.md

 stores the temperature in a Maria DB and displays temperatures on an Apache web page.

-I used the project "Raspberry Pi Temperature Sensor: Build a DS18B20 Circuit https://pimylifeup.com/raspberry-pi-temperature-sensor/ and added a database and a web server.
+I used the project "Raspberry Pi Temperature Sensor: Build a DS18B20 Circuit" https://pimylifeup.com/raspberry-pi-temperature-sensor/ and added a database and a web server.